PRIVACY POLICY FOR CONTRIBUTORS

 Lawful basis: Necessary for our legitimate interests to manage and administer our business effectively, where we consider that our legitimate interests do not override your own interests, rights and freedoms.

-Where we process your Special Category Data for this purpose, one of the following grounds will also apply: (1) To fulfil our legal or regulatory obligations and exercise our rights including those as an employer (where applicable), (2) For reasons of substantial public interest based on the law (e.g. where necessary for our health and safety obligations or for insurance purposes), or (3) Your explicit consent.
+Where we process your Special Category Data for this purpose, one of the following grounds will also apply: (1) To fulfil our legal or regulatory obligations and exercise our rights including those as an employer (where applicable), (2) For reasons of substantial public interest based on the law (e.g. identifying or keeping under review the existence or absence of equality of opportunity or treatment), or (3) Your explicit consent.

 If you have provided us with your email address (unless you have asked us not to) we will share this with Creative Diversity Network Limited (CDN), Soundmouse and Silvermouse and you will be invited to participate in the Diamond project.